inertialsense/docs.inertialsense.com/docs/user-manual/application-config/zero_motion_command.md

 - Overriding incorrect GPS motion caused by weak GPS signal.
 - Speeding up gyro biases convergence time when there is no GPS signal.

 In normal AHRS mode (stationary with or without GPS), only the IMU gyro biases are estimated by the EKF.
-Setting `DID_FLASH_CONFIG.insDynModel = INS_DYN_MODEL_STATIONARY (2)` is equivalent to continually issuing the zero motion command.
+Setting `DID_FLASH_CONFIG.dynamicModel = DYNAMIC_MODEL_STATIONARY (2)` is equivalent to continually issuing the zero motion command.

 To use the *Zero Motion Command*: